 - 1. An authorized requester identifies the need to request a fiscal note on an introduced or subsequent version of a bill and submits a request in the FNTS. - 2.
 The LBO receives the request, reviews the bill language, and assigns the appropriate agency to prepare a fiscal note in the FNTS. - 3.
 The assigned agency prepares a fiscal note according to the Uniform Standards and Procedures and submits the note through the FNTS to the LBO for review and approval. - 4.
-A preliminary note is viewable in the FNTS by the LBO analyst, fiscal analysts, the House Ways and Means committee administrator, the Senate Finance Committee administrator, the Senate Finance committee administrator, and MMB executive budget officers.
-Fiscal analysts and agencies are discouraged from distributing preliminary notes as they have not yet been reviewed by the LBO. - 5.
-The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agency to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 6.
-After LBO signoff, the fiscal note is distributed via email to the requester, chief author of the bill, chair of the committees, commissioner of MMB or designee, and other individuals the requester has included on the email distribution list in the FNTS.
+A preliminary note is viewable in the FNTS by LBO analysts, fiscal analysts, the House Ways and Means committee administrator, the Senate Finance committee administrator, MMB executive budget officers, and agency FNTS users.
+A preliminary note should not be distributed without first consulting with the LBO.

-7. The completed fiscal note is posted and available through the LBO website 24 hours after completion.
+- 5. The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agency to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 6.
+After LBO signoff, the fiscal note is distributed via email to the requester, chief author of the bill, chair of the committee for which the request was made, chair of the House Ways and Means committee or chair of the Senate Finance committee, commissioner of MMB or designee, and other individuals included on the FNTS committee and agency email distribution lists. - 7.
+The completed fiscal note is posted and available through the LBO website 24 hours after completion.